 - Henceforth, manufacturers that make tin containers for packing of foods will have to keep in mind that any tin plate that they use for packaging food products must conform to the

-- Specifications as laid down in IS 1993/ISO 11949 relating to cold-reduced electrolytic tinplate
+- Specifications, as laid down in, IS 1993/ISO 11949 relating to cold-reduced electrolytic tinplate

 - Any such tin containers once already used for packaging cannot be re-used for packaging of any article of food.

 Tinplate is a low carbon steel sheet that is coated on both sides with a thin layer of tin, through an electrolytic process.
 Tinplate is considered a primary raw material in the packaging industry because it is malleable and can be recycled.
 It has the flexibility and weldability to be shaped into tin cans and containers.
-The tinplate has a metallic lustre which can resist corrosion.
+The tinplate has a metallic luster which can resist corrosion.